aochagavia/Rust-Sudoku-Solver/README.md

 ###Algorithm

 It tries first applying a fast_solve algorithm, which for most sudokus is enough.
-If this does not succeed, then the program proceeds with brute forcing it.
+If this does not succeed, then the program proceeds with brute forcing.

 Detailed description is provided as comments at the beginning of each source file inside "src/sudoku".